Minimize Japanese Beetle Damage

 Topical insecticides, like Eight, which contains Permethrin (high toxicity to fish and bees), can be sprayed on vegetables, fruits, flowers, nuts, lawns, and outside surfaces of buildings.
 Neem oil is an organic and less toxic insecticide that is an alternative.
 If you are spraying edible plants, be sure the product is labeled for those plants.
 Be aware, however, that these are ‘broad-spectrum’ insecticides that affect many kind of insects, including bees and butterflies, so use them cautiously, applying only when and where needed.
 Keep these insecticides away from ponds and streams as well.

-There are insecticides that can only be applied by professionals, like chlorantraniliprole, that are have a lower risk to harm other insects and are longer lasting.
+There are insecticides that can only be applied by professionals, like chlorantraniliprole, that have a lower risk to harm other beneficial insects.

 Here is another great resource from the USDA on Japanese Beetles, their life cycle, plants that are not susceptible to damage and ones that are, and much more!
 USDA Japanese Beetle Handbook (pdf)

 Please let us know your questions or if you need help fighting off these buggers!
-We may not be able to completely eradicate them but keeping their numbers down will help all gardeners!
+We have many products in store to help minimize Japanese Beetle damage so come on in and we will fight this battle together.